 Our Reference & Counsel is charged, under our Bylaws, as follows:

 B7.16.
 A resolution of a general character which is not germane to the pending question or report shall be given by the proposer to a Committee of Reference and Counsel, which shall report thereon to the assembly with its recommendations.
 Other duties of the committee shall be (a) to recommend special orders for the hearing or representatives, (b) to grant or deny permission to distribute printed matter not issuing from the office of the secretary and © to give such assistance to the bishop as may be desired in the course of the assembly.

-Reference & Counsel reviews each resolution and memorial submitted and reports to the assembly on each.
+Reference & Counsel reviews each resolution thus introduced on the floor and reports back to the assembly.
 In that report, Reference & Counsel may, at its discretion, recommend adoption or rejection.
 It may also recommend amendment.
 It may recommend any course of action allowable to a committee advising the assembly (i.e., to set consideration as a special order, to refer, to lay on the table, to postpone, to postpone indefinitely, etc.).
 It may also report on a resolution with “no recommendation.”
 Unless overruled by the assembly, Reference & Counsel may determine the order in which it reports on the resolutions and is free to request consideration en bloc, seriatim, etc..
-When reporting on resolutions and memorials, the resolution or memorial in question shall be considered moved and seconded by virtue of the report and will be before the assembly for debate unless Reference & Counsel objects to consideration (RONR §26), which would then put the question of consideration before the assembly.
+When reporting on resolutions, the resolution in question, as it has already been introduce on the floor is the main motion with the report of Reference & Counsel functioning either as a subsidiary motion or mere information, depending upon the content of the report.

 Recommend Special Orders